dns-stats/draft-dns-capture-format/draft-ietf-dnsop-dns-capture-format.md

 ![Figure showing the Q/R data item and Block tables format (SVG)](https://github.com/dns-stats/draft-dns-capture-format/blob/master/draft-05/qr_data_format.svg)

 A C-DNS file begins with a file header containing a file-type-id identifier and a file-preamble.
-The file-preamble contains information on the file format version and an array of block-parameters items (the contents of which describe collection and storage parameters used for one or more blocks).
+The file-preamble contains information on the file format version and an array of block-parameters items (the contents of which include collection and storage parameters used for one or more blocks).

 The file header is followed by a series of data blocks.